off-by-some/homeworld/README.md

 homeworld state bind pyenv-versions "$HOME/.pyenv/versions"
 ```

-This split runs through the whole system: repos and assets are immutable resources Homeworld can rebuild, while state is mutable data it only points at.
-It's also what makes the next section's guarantees safe to give: Homeworld can swap and discard environments freely because your data was never inside them.
+That split shows up everywhere in Homeworld: repos and assets are things it can rebuild, while state is data it only points at.
+Homeworld can throw away old environments because your data was never inside them.

 ## The Generation Guarantee